woodburning

 The first piece I ever created, my wedding name sign, back in 2011 still looks as good as the day I burned it.
 I didn’t finish it with anything.
 No oil, no stain, no varnish — nothing!
 It has been hanging on my wall for almost 10 years.
 While my craft has improved, this is still one of my most treasured burned pieces and I love that it has held up to time.
 But, I also love that even if it didn’t hold up or if it eventually fades, I can easily add to it whenever I please.

-I am not saying that there isn’t a time and place for finishes, I actually think they help in many many cases, but that is for a different blog post on a different day.
-For my wood burned art pieces that will be hanging on a wall, I prefer to leave it raw.
+I am not saying that there isn’t a time and place for finishes, I actually think they help in many many cases, but that is for a different blog post: Finishing Your Wood Burned Art: How and Why to Finish Your Wood Burned Art.

 IMG_2014.jpg